1025-1001-GREAT VOCALS

 Writer/Composer: Cat Stevens (Steven Dmetre Georgiou) (1971)

-This British Folk / Rock / Pop singer/songwriter presents a song with gentleness and conviction, and he can turn his pace on a dime.
-The hit went worldwide as a call for peace and end to war, and even though the number achieved massive hit status, it still invited some political controversy as hypocritical.
-But this is vocal performance—and the upbeat delivery is fabulous and timely.
-He uses his phrasing and distinctive, baritone delivery here to the max, with a satisfying, sincere, earnest plea to get on the train…A Radiant, Epic Present!
+This British Folk / Rock / Pop singer / songwriter presents a song with gentleness, yet conviction, with the ability to turn his pace and phrasing on a dime.
+The hit, his 2nd on our list, went worldwide as a call for peace and an end to war, two of the greatest hopes and dreams that mankind could ever have.
+Even though this number achieved massive hit status, it still invited some political controversy as somehow hypocritical.
+We are assured, however, “Get your bags together / Come bring your good friends too / Our cause is getting nearer / It soon will be with you.”
+But this is a spectacular vocal performance—the upbeat delivery is fabulous and timely.
+He uses his distinctive baritone delivery here to the max, with a satisfying, sincere, earnest plea to “get on the train!”…A Radiant, Epic Message!

 Link # 1 Original recording in 1971.
 Link # 2 Live concert in 1976.